University of Aberdeen Open Access Fund

 **Update December 2020**

 The UKRI block grant has now been exhausted for the current year 2020/21.
-There are no central funds available for open access.
-The next allocation is due in April 2021.
+There are no central funds available for open access until further notice.
 Wherever possible please choose a journal that will allow open access at no cost through one of our open access publishing agreements below or take the green route to open access.
 Any new requests for APCs will need to be covered by your school at the discretion of your Director of Research.
 Any questions can be directed to Joanna Adams, Scholarly Communications Officer.

 The funding allocated by UKRI is insufficient to allow compliance with their open access policy via the Gold Route.
 There has been a growing shortfall of funds for a number of years which have been met from institutional resources.
 In the current climate this is no longer possible.
 For this reason, in April 2020 we changed our policy of spending the block grant on a first-come-first-served basis.
 We now only pay Article Processing Charges (APCs) for original peer-reviewed research articles and non-commissioned review articles published in fully gold open access journals as listed in the Open Access Publisher Agreements.
 This aimed to ensure that the block grant covered our costs while allowing authors the freedom to publish in the journal of their choice.
 However we have seen an increased demand for APCs in fully open access journals in 2020 and it has been necessary to apply further restrictions from 1st November 2020.